sf-wdi-38/rails-view-templating/README.md

 <!-- framing the "why" in big-picture/real world examples -->
 *This workshop is important because:*

 We want pages that users can see and interact with!
-And we want to take advantage of how easy Rails makes views if we follow the "Rails way".
+And we want to take advantage of how easy Rails makes views... if we follow the "Rails way".

 ### Objectives
 *After this lesson, developers will be able to:*

+- Compare client-side and server-side templating.
 - Describe how layouts, views, and partials fit together for Rails' server-side templating.
-- Recognize Rails URL helpers and path helpers.
+- Recognize Rails path helpers and URL helpers.
-- Explain benefits of using Rails form helpers and link helpers.
-- Find and determine correct syntax for Rails form helpers and link helpers.
+- Explain benefits of using Rails form helpers and link helpers, and determine correct syntax for them.

 ### Where should we be now?
 *Before this workshop, developers should already be able to:*